We are celebrating the Tenth anniversary of the Summer School in Early Modern Japanese Palaeography at the University of Cambridge.

 Contents and teaching

 All sessions run as interactive seminars.
-Dr Laura Moretti will deliver four and a half hours of teaching per day.
-These main sessions are followed by “boost-up” sessions with teaching assistants.
+The bulk of the teaching will be done by Prof Laura Moretti There will also be “booster sessions” with teaching assistants.
 These will be particularly beneficial for beginners.

 – You familiarize yourself with a variety of calligraphic styles.